Yurii-Laguta/JB4A-SDK-Android/_posts/2016-09-01-add-beacons.md

 date: 2016-09-01 12:00:00
 order: 3
 ---
 1. Add geolocation.
 Beacons messages require a geolocation fix, so you must implement geolocation in your SDK.
-Follow the steps for [Add Geolocation]({{ site.baseurl }}/location/geolocation.html) before continuing.
+Follow the steps for [Add Geolocation]({{ site.baseurl }}/location/geolocation.html) before continuing.<br/>

 1. Set the Boolean parameter for `setProximityEnabled()` in your `ETPushConfig.Builder`:
 <script src="https://gist.github.com/sfmc-mobilepushsdk/06f47c53aca02c3dad2ef1d750c6f4ac.js"></script>
 1. Add the <a href="http://altbeacon.org/" target="_blank">AltBeacon Library</a> dependency to the `app/build.gradle` file: